 6 Essential Tips for a Safe Winter Road Trip

-Planning a winter road trip?
-Don’t pull out of the driveway before reviewing our winter road trip checklist.
+Hitting the road for a quick winter getaway?
+Don't pull out of the driveway before reviewing our checklist of winter road trip essentials.

 Get a good night’s sleep before a winter road trip